CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 ## Overview

 At this point, you should have runtime and dev images that can be deployed on multiple platforms.
-This guide will show you how to deploy your images on the EPFL IC and RCP Run:ai clusters and use it for:
+This guide will show you how to deploy your images on the EPFL IC and RCP Run:ai clusters and use them for:

 1. Remote development.
 (At CLAIRE we use the Run:ai platform as our daily driver.)
 2. Running unattended jobs.